mawavial/kpi-dashboard-deploy/README.md

-## Hello
+## About the project
-This is a simple dashboard using materialUI and nextjs.
+This is a simple dashboard using materialUI and nextjs using typescript.
 Nextjs is a server side rendering framework for react.